Senior Resources » The Most Popular Christmas Movie the Year You Were Born

 1947: Miracle on 34th Street

 Did you know that the Macy’s Thanksgiving Day Parade footage used in this movie was real?
-Actor Edmund Gwenn put a smile on the faces of parade-goers when he appeared as Santa Claus in the 1946 Macy’s parade.
-Natalie Wood’s character may not have believed in Kris Kringle, but Natalie herself was convinced that Gwenn was, in fact, the real Santa.
-While the film was remade in 1994, you truly can’t beat the classics.
-Many still consider the 1947 version one of the greatest films ever made.
-We would go so far as to say that it’s essential holiday viewing!
+Speaking of, Natalie Wood’s character may not have believed in Kris Kringle, but Natalie herself was convinced that Gwenn was, in fact, the real Santa.
+Gwenn himself even quipped after winning his Best Supporting Actor Oscar, “Now I know there’s a Santa Claus.”
+This movie was remade in 1994 with Richard Attenborough and Mara Wilson.
+And while we also love the remake, you can’t beat the classics!

 Advertisement.